zatosource/ide-vscode/README.md

 Make sure that each Python module with Zato services contains this marker at the top:

-# zato: ide-deploy=True
+**zato: ide-deploy=True**

-This signals to the extension that this particular Python file contains services that can be hot-deployed to clusters.
+That will signal to the extension that this particular Python file contains services that can be hot-deployed to clusters.

 Next, while editing a Python source file, simply tap Ctrl-Shift-L (or Cmd-Shift-L on